meker12/commerce-channels.en/help/amazon-channel/amazon-pre-setup-tasks.md

 ## 5. Increase the number of automatic catalog matches

-During onboarding, [!DNL Amazon Sales Channel] uses product attributes to match your existing Amazon listings (if applicable) to existing products in your [!DNL Commerce] catalog.
+During onboarding, Amazon sales channel uses product attributes to match your existing Amazon listings (if applicable) to existing products in your [!DNL Commerce] catalog.
 After onboarding, these product attributes are used to publish your [!DNL Commerce] catalog items to an Amazon listing and to sync your product data between [!DNL Commerce] and Amazon.

 To have the highest number of [!DNL Commerce] products automatically match with Amazon listings, you should create a set of product attributes for your [!DNL Commerce] catalog.
 Before you set up your [!DNL Amazon Sales Channel] store, you should add [!DNL Commerce] product attributes to match these Amazon attributes, for example: ASIN, EAN, ISBN, UPC, or GCID.
 See [Create a product attribute in [!DNL Commerce]](./ob-creating-magento-attributes.md).